Hippopotamuses might look like adorable creatures, but they are easily one of the most deadly animals in Africa.

 You could also stew your hippo meat, much like you would with stewing beef.

-A hippo stew can be cooked with an array of veggies like the following: Potatoes, onions, celery, Garlic, peppers, tomatoes, and more.
+A hippo stew can be cooked with an array of veggies like potatoes, onions, celery, Garlic, peppers, tomatoes, and more.

-However, hippo meat can be quite tough.
+However, as I mentioned, hippo meat can be quite tough.
 As such, you may need to tenderize it before you can enjoy this super flavorsome meat.

 One way to tenderize your hippo meat is to boil it for several hours before you add your veggies to the pot.